Click for more information and to book

 I wholeheartedly endorse NHS Sustainability Day 2014, and I look forward to this year and an even greater success in starting to reduce our carbon footprint and addressing climate change.

-Dr Dan Poulter, Parliamentary Under Secretary of State for Health
+Dr Dan Poulter, Member of Parliament

 Dr David Pencheon Supports NHS Sustainability Day